Mike Ford Preview, Player Props: Mariners vs. Rangers

-Mike Ford -- with a slugging percentage of .235 in his past 10 games (including zero homers) -- will be in action for the Seattle Mariners versus the Texas Rangers, with Nathan Eovaldi on the mound, on September 29 at 10:10 PM ET.
+Mike Ford -- with a slugging percentage of .222 in his past 10 games (including no homers) -- will be in action for the Seattle Mariners against the Texas Rangers, with Dane Dunning on the hill, on October 1 at 3:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rangers.
+In his last game he had a hitless performance (0-for-2) against the Rangers.

 Sportsbook Promo Codes